Japanese Auctions

 +

-USS (Used Car System) is Japan's largest car auction network with 13+ locations including Tokyo, Osaka, Nagoya, Fukuoka and Sapporo.
-USS processes over 500,000 vehicles per year and is known for the strictest and most consistent grading standards in Japan.
+USS (Used Car System of Japan) is the largest with 13+ locations including Tokyo, Osaka, Nagoya, Fukuoka and Sapporo, processing over 500,000 vehicles per year.
+USS is also recognised for the strictest and most consistent grading standards — a USS Grade 4.5 is the industry benchmark.

 Are Japanese auction grades the same at every auction house?